BVUjac8/Hawks/README.md

 R & R Studio should be downloaded from website, all others should be standardly included.
 ### Collaboration
 ***
-No collaboration can be made on this project
+No collaboration can be made on this project.
 ### FAQs
 ***
 1. **Why is a data analysis of a data set called hawks important to perform?**